Configure forms for attribute editing

 Before configuring a form

-Before you configure a form for a feature layer in your map, familiarize yourself with the layer's contents and field settings.
+Before you configure a form for a feature layer in a map, familiarize yourself with the layer's contents and field settings.
 What a field contains affects whether you create element groups for fields.
 The settings that are applied to a field—such as whether null values are allowed, whether a default value is defined, and whether the layer owner defined lists for the field—affect how you format the field elements on the form.

 Configure a form